My Journey: What Swimming Taught Me About Finding the Right Fit

 Throughout my high school and collegiate career, I saw too many swimmers end their careers early.
 Some committed to SEC programs without fully understanding what they had signed up for and eventually stepped away.
 It wasn’t because they stopped loving swimming, but because the level of training, time, and sacrifice required was far more than they expected.

-This sport has given me so much, and I feel called to give back to it.
 My own journey taught me that the right fit matters far more than chasing the biggest name.
 Every swimmer deserves the chance to continue doing what they love in a program that truly fits them.

 After graduating, I knew I wanted to help the next generation of athletes navigate one of the most important choices of their careers.
-With the insight, knowledge, and experiences I’ve gained, my goal is to guide swimmers and their families through the recruiting process with clarity, confidence, and purpose.
+With the insight, knowledge, and experience I’ve gained, my goal is to guide swimmers and their families through the recruiting process with clarity, confidence, and purpose.